 My main area of research is Behavioral Economics.
 I investigate the links between information, cognition, judgment, and economic behavior.
 I study the implications of behavioral biases like overconfidence and optimism in terms of individual decision making, the design of incentives in organizations, market outcomes, and welfare.
 I use laboratory and field experiments to study the existence and consequences of these biases for economic decisions.

 My most significant contributions to this literature are as follows.
 Santos-Pinto and Sobel (2005) describe a mechanism which explains how individuals become overconfident.
 Santos-Pinto (2008) shows how a principal can write a contract to take advantage of an agent’s overconfident beliefs and that agents’ overconfident beliefs can make interdependent incentive schemes more attractive to the principal than individualistic ones.
 Santos-Pinto (2010) analyzes the impact of overconfidence on tournaments (e.g., bonuses and promotion incentive schemes).
 Santos-Pinto (2012) shows how wage compression can be the result of overconfidence and that the gender pay gap can be partly due to gender differences in confidence.
-Santos-Pinto and Dell’Era (2017) show that optimism generates a new reason for entrepreneurs to own equity in their firms and for mispricing of new equity issues.
-Santos-Pinto, Dell’Era and Opromolla (2023) show that optimism can account for more than half of the size of the entrepreneurial earnings puzzle in the UK.
+Santos-Pinto and Dell’Era (2017) show optimism can be a reason why entrepreneurs own equity in their firms and misprice new equity issues.
+Santos-Pinto, Dell’Era and Opromolla (2023) find optimism can account for more than half of the size of the entrepreneurial earnings puzzle in the UK.
+Bruhin, Petros, and Santos-Pinto (2024) show experimentally that overconfidence leads to more effort, less free riding, and higher team revenue.

 My work can be grouped into two main axes of research.
 The first axis focuses on the impact of overconfidence and optimism on individual decisions, incentives in organizations, market outcomes, and welfare.
 I generalize theoretical models by assuming that some agents are rational, some are overconfident or optimist.
 I derive equilibrium predictions of these models and generate testable implications.